-Alan has a strong network and extensive experience with leading private equity funds, particularly pan-European and French, Nordic, and Iberian private equity managers.
+Alan has a strong network and extensive experience with leading private equity funds, particularly pan-European and French, Nordic, and Iberian GPs.
 He is involved in sourcing, appraising, and executing investments as well as portfolio monitoring.
 Alan is a qualified chartered accountant and holds a BSc (Hons) in Genetics from the University of Edinburgh.
 He joined Aberdeen Standard Investments in 2014 as part of the Scottish Widows Investment Partnership (SWIP) transaction.

 APEO’s board comprises five directors, all of which are non-executive and considered to be independent of the investment manager (details of their individual experience are provided below).

 APEO’s previous chair, Christina McComb, retired from the board in March 2022 and was replaced by Alan Devine.
 At the time of writing, Alan is the longest-serving director, having provided 9.2 years of service.
 The average length of service is 5.0 years and all directors stand for re-election annually.